dickwyn/recater/README.md

-# Where is Jimmy
+# Jimmy's Hungry
+Food from catering events that are not eaten gets thrown out.
+This service allows caterers and local community members alike to benefit to serve needy individuals.
 Created at Hacks for Humanity 2018 at Arizona State University (Oct 7 - 8, 2018).

 ## Running the Project